A lifetime of dedication to Sharp

 Sharp Coronado Hospital continues to receive national recognition for its excellence in providing high-quality medical services and patient-centered care to Coronado residents, visitors and the surrounding communities.
 As the demand for emergency services has increased, Sharp Coronado has identified the Emergency Department (ED) and Intensive Care Unit (ICU) as top priorities for expansion and improvement.

-The hospital has embarked on a $43.9 million project to include the expansion of emergency services, relocation of the Intensive Care Unit and seismic retrofitting of the hospital tower.
-Coronado Hospital Foundation has committed to a $18 million fundraising campaign to contribute to the project with Sharp HealthCare supplementing the $25.9 million needed for the seismic retrofitting.
+The hospital has embarked on a $46.2 million project to include the expansion of emergency services, relocation of the Intensive Care Unit, seismic retrofitting of the hospital tower and designation to become a Primary Stroke Center.
+Coronado Hospital Foundation has committed to a $20.3 million fundraising campaign to contribute to the project with Sharp HealthCare supplementing the $25.9 million needed for the seismic retrofitting.

 The Intensive Care Unit renovation broke ground in Spring 2021 and welcomed its first patient in June 2022.
 The Sherrie and Ron Auen Intensive Care Unit consists of 7 state-of-the-art private rooms, with ample space for life-saving technology within a healing environment.
 The ICU also includes a family lounge for loved ones featuring stunning views of Coronado from the hospital’s 4th floor.

 The Emergency Department expansion will grow the current 8 beds to 15, each in their own private treatment rooms.
 This will increase privacy and reduce wait times for patients during their most critical time of need.
-Construction on the ED is expected to begin Summer 2022 and be complete by Fall 2023.
+Construction on the ED began Spring 2023 and is expected to be complete in 2024.

-In 2022, Coronado Hospital Foundation expanded the Campaign for Emergency and Intensive Care to upgrade the 40-year-old emergency department canopy, drive aisle and parking spaces.
+Coronado Hospital Foundation expanded the Campaign for Emergency and Intensive Care to upgrade the 40-year-old emergency department canopy, drive aisle and parking spaces.
 The remodeled exterior (pictured above) will enhance the patient experience by creating a more aesthetically pleasing environment with improved functionality.
-The enhanced arrival and entryway is anticipated to be complete in 2025.
+The enhanced arrival and entryway are anticipated to be complete in 2025.

-With philanthropic support from the community, Coronado Hospital Foundation has secured over $14 million towards the $18 million campaign goal, as of fall 2022.
+With philanthropic support from the community, Coronado Hospital Foundation has secured over $16 million toward the $20.3 million campaign goal as of the end of 2023.